spdk/spdk/doc/nvmf_tgt_pg.md

 spdk_nvmf_tgt_accept() can be handed out round-robin to the poll groups.
 This is how the SPDK NVMe-oF target application currently functions.

-More advanced algorithms for distributing qpairs to poll groups is possible.
+More advanced algorithms for distributing qpairs to poll groups are possible.
 For instance, a NUMA-aware algorithm would be an improvement over basic round-robin, where NUMA-aware means assigning qpairs to poll groups running on CPU cores that are on the same NUMA node as the network adapter and storage